-If you are in need of accommodations due to a disability please contact Chantonette Lyles, Associate Director at the Office of Accessibility Resources and Services at 973-596-5417 or via email at lyles@njit.edu.
+If you are in need of accommodations due to a disability please contact Marsha Williams-Nicholas, M.A., E.D.M. - Accessibility Resources and Services Manager, Office of Accessibility Resources and Services marsha.williamsnicholas@njit.edu (973) 596-2994.
 The office is located in Fenster Hall Room 260.
 A Letter of Accommodation Eligibility from the Office of Accessibility Resources Services office authorizing your accommodations will be required.